Axelrod-Python/Axelrod/docs/strategies.rst

 cooperating when the opponent cooperates with a gradually decreasing probability until it is only .5.

-*This strategy came eleventh in Axelrod's original tournament.*
+*This strategy came 11th in Axelrod's original tournament.*

 **Not implemented**: Joss
 ^^^^^^^^^^^^^^^^^^^^^^^^^